IBT-FMI/gebuilder/README.md

 ## Known Issues

+The following list contains soltions to issues commonly encountered with gebuilder, as well as with the services it depends on.
+Particularly Docker seems to cause a number of issues.
+For convenience we keep a list of issues and their solutions here, though this section may more appropriately moved elsewhere in the future.

 ### Debugging a Failed Initialization

 Occasionally the initialization for a new `.gentoo` directory may fail (most commonly due to issues with the required ebuilds).